 - The Juvenile Probation Department receives a referral from the police

-What is a Juvenile Detention Hearing?
+What is a Detention Hearing in Juvenile Court?

-In Pennsylvania, the detention hearing is the first court hearing in a juvenile case.
-A detention hearing only occurs in cases where the child has been placed in custody after the charges have been filed.
-Under the PA Juvenile Act, the detention hearing must occur within 72 hours after the juvenile is detained.
+First, a detention hearing only occurs when the child has been in custody.
+Finally, under the PA Juvenile Act, the detention hearing must occur within 72 hours after the juvenile is detained.

 What Does the Judge Decide at the Detention Hearing?

-- How serious are the charges filed against the juvenile
+- How serious are the charges filed against the juvenile?

-- Is the juvenile a danger to the community
+- Is the juvenile a danger to the community?

 - Is home detention with electronic monitoring an option for release?